Long Handled Adaptive Utensils: 2 Ways

 Long handled utensils are great for individuals who have limited upper extremity (arm) range of motion.
 These types of adaptive devices are super simple to make and only need a few items to get started.
 Plus, long handled utensils can be beneficial in helping individuals gain independence with self feeding, bathing, and brushing teeth and hair with the help of this adaptive device.

-DIY long handled adaptive utensil
+DIY long handled utensils

 What Is A Long Handled Adaptive Device?

 Long handled utensils, also known as extension utensils, are a type of adaptive equipment that can help individuals with limited arm range of motion be independent with activities of daily living (ADL’s).
 Its specific purpose is to extend the length of a typical handle making daily tasks easier for those with limited range of motion and/or strength.
-Whether reaching down to wash your toes, self feeding, or brushing the back of your hair, long handled hair brushes, sponges, and forks and spoons can help.
+Whether reaching down to wash your toes, self feeding, or brushing the back of your hair, long handled sponges, hair brushes, and forks and spoons can help.

 Who Might Benefit From Using A Long Handled Adaptive Utensil?